 Lintels and Load-Bearing Walls

-In many brick homes, windows are situated beneath steel or stone lintels, which distribute the weight of the bricks above the window.
-Disturbing a lintel or failing to support a load-bearing wall can lead to serious structural issues.
-Always assess whether the opening is load-bearing and proceed with caution.
+Many windows sit beneath steel or stone lintels, which carry the weight of the bricks above.
+Disturbing a lintel or load-bearing wall can cause serious structural issues.
+If you’re unsure, don’t gamble—consult a professional.

 Custom Sizing